 Of course, if you’re going to coat your cake pops with a drizzle of white chocolate or dip strawberries into a bowl of melted white chocolate for a decadent treat, you first need to know how to melt them – and I’m here to share the top three methods.

-However, I also know it can be pretty picky – especially when it comes to melting.
+However, I also know it can be pretty picky – especially when it comes to melting white chocolate chips.
 I’ve learned the best way to melt white chocolate chips without succumbing to clumps, graininess, and burning.

 Let’s melt some white chocolate chips!